NikosKoutelias/project-manager/README.md

 ### Back-End

-#### The Project uses Domain principals with Sub-Domains and Controller-Service handle for pattern.
-Details:
+#### The Project uses Domain principals with Sub-Domains and Controller-Service handle for a pattern.
+The Vue hooks on binding.blade and monitors all calls

+### Details:

 > #### <u>Domain: </u> <br>
 >> **Company** <br>